coderefinery/git-intro/_episodes/06-conflicts.md

 Then a merge commit appears (unless fast-forward) without you even noticing.

 Git is very good at resolving modifications when merging branches.
-You can merge more than one branch (octopus merges).

 But sometimes the same line is modified on two branches and Git issues a conflict.
 Then you need to tell Git which version to keep.